 Advanced sculpture further develops skills in spatial relationships, utilizing different materials, and safe shop practices that were introduced in Materials and Methods of Sculpture (ARV230A).
 The application of these ideas is emphasized through collaborative work, site-specific installations, the understanding of the language of sculpture and documentation of process.
 A further exploration of three-dimensional form-making enables the student to develop artistic expression and a greater understanding of contemporary sculpture.
 Emphasis may include permanent/nonpermanent materials: clay, plaster, metal, wax, fabric, wood, stone, or found objects.
 Both additive and subtractive methods are employed.
 The first two mods specifically address the technical aspects of the discipline and the development of a conceptual language.
 This understanding provides the groundwork for independent projects in the third mod.

-Students must progress though the mods in sequential order if they take more than one mod, though the progression may span multiple years.
+Students may take these mods in any order and the progression may span multiple years.

 Min-Max Credit Hours: 1.0-2.0

 (This course will not be offered in 2023-24.)